apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

 #### Simulate leader pod failure recovery

-In this example, we delete the leader pod to simulate a failure.
+In this example, delete the leader pod to simulate a failure.

 ***Steps:***

-1. Run `kbcli cluster describe ` to view the ApeCloud MySQL Paxos group information.
+1. View the ApeCloud MySQL Raft group information.
 View the leader pod name in `Topology`.
 In this example, the leader pod's name is maple05-mysql-1.

    ```bash
    kbcli cluster describe maple05